timmy3421/thetrainproject/README.md

 Cloud Formation | Method by which to deploy site onto CDN

 **Notes**
 - For Certificates in Certificate Manager make sure to use the us-east-1 because if you plan on using CloudFront it only supports us-east-1.
+&nbsp;

 [ThingSpeakTrainVibration](https://thingspeak.com/channels/1267495)